esrlabs/android-tutorial/session4/README.md

 ###Steps

 1. Start with the project from the previous session.
-If you weren't finished, you can checkout a working setup via `git checkout -b origin/sesssion1`.
+If you weren't finished, you can checkout a working setup via `git checkout sesssion3-solution`.
 1. We will use [Robolectric](http://robolectric.org/) to execute our tests without an actual Android device.
 This has the following advantages:
     * faster test execution
     * easy to run on jenkins